leandrosansilva/jacodoma/README.md

 But as a lot of nice ideas came out from this (and the next ones, I hope), I decided to put them in practise writing a Coding Dojo application to assist our meeting and simultaneasly gain some Go skills.

+One will eventually notice this software is too complex to its purpose..
+That's intentional, as its original author wants to put some dumb ideas in practise just for fun and for learning.
+Just that.

 Contributions are more than welcome :-)